 Who is She?

 Until then, I had thought I was an upbeat person with few dark feelings.
 In the deep grief of Michael’s death, I took my first Meisner class and it opened up my world.
-Meisner helped me break through the defenses of faux brightness and laughter and find acceptance for all facets of myself - light and dark.
+Meisner helped me to break through the defenses of faux brightness and laughter to find acceptance for all facets of myself - light and dark.

 I now live, sing, and coach out of New York and am still happily (most of the time) delving into the crazy art form of musical theatre.